 How much maximum additional payment is allowed per year?

 HISTORY AND REFERENCES

 The Faith-based mortgage concept is new, and many institutions recently entered the market.
 Ask following questions

 How many mortgage owners as of today do you have with mortgage plans?

 BEFORE MAKING DECISION

-Bottom lines are for the person who is making decision should consider few precautionary measures.
-If I am buying something then it is my due diligence that I make the informed and subjective decision based.
-Review personal necessity vs nice to have it, Reviewing market conditions, Reviewing personal job situation and household income, Reviewing household people and buy what is really need.
-If my family can stay in small property then I do not need to buy big one, Review and assess, renting vs owning and many more things…
+The bottom lines are that the person making a decision should consider a few precautionary measures.
+If I am buying something, then it is my due diligence that I make the informed and subjective decision-based.
+Review personal necessity vs. nice to have it; review market conditions, Your job situation and household income, and your opinion on household people, and buy what is needed.
+If my family can stay in a small property, then I do not need to buy a big one, Review and assess, rent vs. owning, and many more things…

 Disclaimer: This information intended for reference only.
 Please contact respective mortgage operator for more detailed information.